 Liberal education is an approach to learning that empowers individuals and prepares them to deal with complexity, diversity, and change.
 It provides students with broad knowledge of the wider world (e.g. science, culture, and society) as well as in-depth study in a specific area of interest.
 A liberal education helps students develop a sense of social responsibility, as well as strong and transferable intellectual and practical skills such as communication, analytical and problem-solving skills, and a demonstrated ability to apply knowledge and skills in real-world settings.
 The broad goals of liberal education have been enduring even as the courses and requirements that comprise a liberal education have changed over the years.
 Today, a liberal education usually includes a general education curriculum that provides broad learning in multiple disciplines and ways of knowing, along with more in-depth study in a major.

 —Association of American Colleges and Universities

 Faculty members at the University of Mississippi developed a vision for the liberal arts education that is the basis for every undergraduate degree on campus.
-Look at the core curriculum and the learning outcomes listed in the Degree Requirements section of the Undergraduate Catalog, found in the general Academic Regulations section.
+Look at the core curriculum and the learning outcomes listed in the Undergraduate Academic Regulations section of the Undergraduate Catalog.
 There is a common core curriculum of 30 hours of course work that is the framework for your freshman year courses.
 This core curriculum sets the liberal arts foundation for your degree.
 And, when combined with the courses in your major and your co-curricular learning experiences, the core curriculum should enable you to: